RESSLE | CHUN

 With decades of expertise in Modern and Post War | Contemporary Art, RESSLE | CHUN found a project based initiative, THE VIEWING ROOM, to bring carefully selected works of art to international clients in both primary and secondary market.

-Instead of residing in one physical place, THE VIEWING ROOM will continue to evolve and modulate to fit in different spatial environment around the globe.
+Instead of residing in one physical space, THE VIEWING ROOM will continue to evolve and modulate to fit in different spatial environment to invite diverse audiences around the globe to initiate conversation.

 | ARTIST IN FOCUS |

 TADAAKI KUWAYAMA (BORN IN 1932, NAGOYA, JAPAN, LIVES AND WORKS IN NEW YORK)

 Tadaaki Kuwayama was a rebel – not in the field of political activism but in the realm of aesthetic undertaking.
 His pursuit started when he entered Tokyo National University of Fine Arts and Music in the early 1950s in the department of traditional nihonga painting.
 Soon becoming frustrated and disillusioned with the conservative character of the school’s pedagogical atmosphere and the art world at large in Japan, he moved to New York in 1958.There he swiftly established himself as an active member of the then-emerging minimalist movement and interacted with key artists such as Frank Stella, Donald Judd, and Dan Flavin.
 But soon he developed his own art into a decisively different and thought-provoking direction.The spatial turn Kuwayama made in the following decades is one of the most dramatic dialectical developments in the history of post-minimal art and entices the viewer to participate in a profound aesthetic investigation of the mechanism of our perception.